Dear Friends,

 Dennis Stovall, Vice President of Finance

-Jared Bennett, Investigative Reporter
+Jared Bennett, Deputy Editor

-Suhail Bhat, Data Journalist
+Suhail Bhat, Data Reporter

-John Boyle, Health/Southern Indiana Reporter
+John Boyle, Southern Indiana Reporter and Editor

 Bill Burton, Morning Edition Host